 Where are Smart Chicken birds raised and processed?

 Does Smart Chicken contain GMO grains?

-All organic Smart Chicken birds are raised on feed that is both certified non-GMO and certified organic.
-The Smart Chicken product lines are nearly identical, but sourced feed grains are not verified GMO-free due mostly to limited availability.
+All Organic Smart Chicken products are raised on feed that is both certified Non-GMO and certified organic.
+The diets of our veg-fed/NAE line are nearly identical, but sourced grains are not verified GMO-free due to limited availability.

 How are feed grains sourced?

-The vast majority of feed grains grown in the United Sates are produced in the Midwest, which is where Tecumseh Farms is headquartered.
+The vast majority of feed grains grown in the United Sates are produced in the Midwest, which is where Tecumseh Poultry is headquartered.
 Smart Chicken birds are raised in barns and processed in facilities that were literally built in corn and soybean fields.
-When it comes to certified organic, certified non-GMO corn and soybeans, Smart Chicken remains committed to locally sourcing these grains too, which has proved challenging due to their limited availability.
+When it comes to certified organic, certified Non-GMO corn and soybeans, Smart Chicken remains committed to locally sourcing these grains too, which has proved challenging due to their limited availability.